The Early Industrialists in Flintshire

 In 1785 Thomas Williams set about securing his dominant position in the industry when he formed a new group of companies which included The Greenfield Copper & Brass Company which purchased the existing copper processing operations of The Warrington Company.
 A significant partner was John Wilkinson, from Bersham, who started to supply robust iron water wheels for the Greenfield mills.

-Thomas also bought into the mines on the other half of Parys Mountain owned by Nicholas Bayley, Lord Uxbridge and formed the Mona Mining Company in 1785.
-The Lord was in financial difficulties as a result of Thomas' competitive success and no doubt welcomed him as a partner.
+Thomas also bought into the mines on Parys Mountain owned by Nicholas Bayley, Lord Uxbridge, half of which was operated by Charles Roe and The Macclesfield Copper Company.
+Thomas formed the Mona Mining Company in 1785.
+Bayley was in financial difficulties as a result of Thomas' competitive success and no doubt welcomed him as a partner.

 A second smelting operation at Stanley, St Helens resulted from a take over the Warrington Company ... more incestuous intrigue amongst these pioneers ...

-Later in 1786 after Patten's death, Thomas also purchased the Cheadle Brass & Copper Company ...
+Later in 1774 after Patten's death, Thomas purchased the Cheadle Brass & Copper Company ...

-In 1788 the new Meadow Mill was erected by The Greenfield Copper & Brass
+William had engineered his monopoly and the new Meadow Mill was erected by The Greenfield Copper

 under a patent, which after being engraved with various patterns were used